nmstate/kubernetes-nmstate/docs/deployment-arbitrary-cluster.md

 # Deployment on Arbitrary Cluster

-In this guide, we will cover the installation of etworkManager and kubernetes-nmstate on your arbitrary cluster.
+In this guide, we will cover the installation of NetworkManager and kubernetes-nmstate on your arbitrary cluster.

 ## Requirements